 The projects marked a shift in governmental approach to at-risk youth: by intervening as early as age 14, the Innovation Fund was structured to prevent the likelihood of young people becoming NEET rather than support these individuals once they had already fallen out of employment, education or training.
-Following on from our previous ‘Year in Review’ publication, this document is intended to share our learnings and reflect on the successes of Energise and Teens and Toddlers programmes now that they have completed.
+This document is intended to share our learnings and reflect on the successes of Energise and Teens and Toddlers programmes now that they have completed.